 For more information, please reference the Code of Criminal Procedure 17A.03.

 The law requires an arrestee to be brought before a magistrate within 48 hours of arrest.
 At this hearing the magistrate has several duties to perform.
 Most of those duties relate to informing the accused of their rights.
-The magistrate also determines if a bond should be set, and what the bond should be set at.
-(TX CCP Art.
-15.17)
+The magistrate also determines if a bond should be set, and the amount.

-The magistrate will first determine whether the accused is eligible for bail and, if so, will then set the amount of bond.
-(TX CCP Art.
-15.17) The accused may not be eligible for bail if he or she has been accused of a capital offense or in a multitude of scenarios involving prior felonies or commission of crimes while on bail already or while on probation.
-(TX Constitution Art.
-1 §11 – 11a)
+The defendant may not be eligible for bail if he or she has been accused of a capital offense or in a multitude of scenarios involving prior felonies or commission of crimes while on bail already or while on probation.

 For more information, please reference the Code of Criminal Procedure 15A.17 and the Texas Constitution Article 1 §11 – 11a.